cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 ## Run [month] [year] ConMon scans

-For context, see our [Continuous Monitoring Strategy](https://cloud.gov/docs/ops/continuous-monitoring/), including [the monthly reporting summary explanation](https://cloud.gov/docs/ops/continuous-monitoring/#monthly-reporting-summary).
-After delivery of a monthly ConMon report:

 In order for us to update the JAB on our compliance in a consistent way, we need to run Continuous Monitoring scans on approximately the 23rd of the month.
 (If this date falls on a weekend or federal holiday, adjust to the last business day before the date.)

+For context, see our [Continuous Monitoring Strategy](https://cloud.gov/docs/ops/continuous-monitoring/), including [the monthly reporting summary explanation](https://cloud.gov/docs/ops/continuous-monitoring/#monthly-reporting-summary).

 Check that you have the [latest stable version of ZAP](https://github.com/zaproxy/zaproxy/wiki/Downloads).